DebianJoe/dungeons/INSTALL.md

 Go to [GitHub.com](https://github.com), register an account.

-Git is pre-installed on crunchbang but you need to configure it to use your newly created account, [steps are detailed here](https://help.github.com/articles/set-up-git](https://help.github.com/articles/set-up-git).
+Git is pre-installed on crunchbang but you need to configure it to use your newly created account, [steps are detailed here](https://help.github.com/articles/set-up-git).

+You can now optionally [setup ssh keys with your GitHub account](https://help.github.com/articles/generating-ssh-keys).
+This is not required, but has the effect that pushing your changes does not password prompt you, as your keys authenticate you.

 5.2 Fork DebianJoes repository
 ------------------------------

-Next step is to create your own copy of the dungeons code, this is called a "fork", [steps are detailed here](https://help.github.com/articles/fork-a-repo).

-I'll provide a bit more detail on how to apply it to the dungeons project.
-Note that all the git commands below have to be executed in the dugeons directory.

-In short this is what should be done, replace <USERNAME> with your GitHub username!

-On the github website: Log in and navigate to DebianJoes repository, click on the button fork (top right hand corner of main page).
-This will create a copy of the code (a fork) in your github account.

-To download the code to your machine (this will create a subdirectory dungeons):

-    git clone git@github.com:<USERNAME>/dungeons.git

-Create upstream link to DebianJoes repository, you need this to be able to move your changes upstream back to DebianJoes master repository:

-    cd dungeons
-    git remote add upstream https://github.com/DebianJoe/dungeons.git
+[Read these instructions on forking](https://help.github.com/articles/fork-a-repo), then navigate to the [Dungeons page](https://github.com/DebianJoe/dungeons) and perform the steps you just read about, keeping in mind:

+* the <username> mentioned is your GitHub user
+* the remote mentioned is https://github.com/DebianJoe/dungeons.git, or if you setup ssh keys use git@github.com:DebianJoe/dungeons.git

+The code now lives on your PC as per the forking link.

 5.3 Make changes and upload them
 --------------------------------